matwoj8/Trapezoid_Point_Localization/README.md

-# Trapezoidal Point Location – Visualization
+# Trapezoidal Point Localization – Visualization

 A clean and educational visualization of the Trapezoidal Map Point Location Algorithm.
 This repository demonstrates how the algorithm incrementally constructs a trapezoidal map for a set of non‑intersecting segments and uses it to efficiently locate query points.